Change in Authorised & Paid Up Capital/Contribution in Company/LLP

 Convene Board Meeting

-To increase the authorised share capital, first, convene a Board Meeting by providing notice to the Director.
+First, to increase the authorised share capital, convene a Board Meeting by providing notice to the Director.
 At the Board Meeting, obtain approval from the Board of Directors for increasing authorised share capital.
-Then fix a date, time and place for conducting an Extra-Ordinary General meeting to obtain approval of shareholders for the increase of authorised share capital and making changes to the MOA of the company.
+Then fix a date, time, and place for conducting an Extra-Ordinary General meeting to obtain approval of shareholders to increase authorised share capital and make changes to the MOA of the company.

-Finally, obtain approval of the Board of Directors of Company Secretary present at the meeting to present notice of Extra-Ordinary General Meeting to the shareholders.
-Based on the approval, present the Notice of Extra-Ordinary General Meeting to all shareholders, Directors and Auditor of the Company.
+First, obtain the approval of the Directors of Company present at the meeting to present the notice of Extra-Ordinary General Meeting to the shareholders.
+Then, based on the approval, present the Notice of Extra-Ordinary General Meeting to all shareholders, Directors and Auditor of the Company.